opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

 Filing
     Any single document filed with a Regulator.

-Government Level
-    The most common of these will be "state", "federal" and "city" or perhaps "local".
-But this allows for a distinction between city and county authorities, or federal and tribal.

 Jurisdiction
     The region covered by an Office, or for which an Election is being held.